Nivkh people: Pre-modern history

 The Sakhalin Nivkhs populated the island during the Late Pleistocene period, when the island was connected to the Continent of Asia via the exposed Strait of Tartary.
 When the ice age receded, the oceans rose and the Nivkh were split into two groups.
 It is suggested that the Nivkh people were present in a wide area of Northeast Asia and influenced other people and their cultures.
+Nivkhs may be related to the Susuya, Okhotsk, and Tobinitai culture that reached Hokkaido and met the Satsumon culture.
 Several historians suggest that the Nivkh were present in the kingdom of Goguryeo.
 There are indications that the ancestors of the Nivkh may have played a much more prominent role in pre- and protohistorical Manchuria.
 Nivkh lands extended along the northern coast of Manchuria from the Russian fortress at Tugur Bay eastward to the mouth of the Amur River at Nikolayevsk, then south through the Strait of Tartary as far as De Castries Bay.
 Formerly their territories had extended westwards at least as far as the Uda river and the Shantar Islands until pushed out by the Manchus and, later, the Russians.

 The earliest mention of the Nivkh in history is believed to be a 12th-century Chinese chronicle, referring to a people called Jílièmí (吉列迷), who were in contact with the Mongol rulers of Yuan China.
 They had been allied with the Mongols since 1263, and the Mongols invaded Sakhalin to aid the Nivkh against the Ainu, who had been encroaching on Sakhalin from Hokkaido.
 In 1643, Vassili Poyarkov was the first Russian to write of the Nivkh, calling them Gilyak, a Tungus exonym, by which they would be referred until the 1920s.